-JPSS, for information about studying in Japan's universities and graduate schools. > News／Useful information for studying abroad > Guide for Studying Abroad in Japan > Your First Step Towards Study in Japan > Procedure for Entering Japan
+JPSS, for information about studying in Japan's universities and graduate schools. > News／Useful information for studying abroad > Guide for Studying Abroad in Japan > Your First Step Towards Study in Japan > Immigration procedures for international students

 If you plan to enter Japan by Method A or Method C, first you have to be admitted by a school in Japan.
 After being admitted, you need to apply for a certification of eligibility with a college student status.
 Then, go to the Japanese embassy in your home country to apply for the visa for entering Japan.

 Otherwise, in the case of coming to Japan to take examination by Method B, you should apply for a short term visa with an admission ticket to an entrance examination.
 After taking the examination in Japan, return to your home country to wait for the examination result.
 If you are admitted, follow the procedure to apply for visa as described above (the same as with entering Japan by Method A or C).